ajamous/DialogFlow_Restcomm/README.md

 #### Complete installation
 * copy the .env file `cp .env.example .env` and open for edit
 * set **database** parameters.
-* set the `GOOGLE_APPLICATION_CREDENTIALS` parameter to be the name of the downloaded JSON file.
+* rename the downloaded JSON file to `PROJECT_ID.json` replace PROJECT_ID with the generated projectId, can be found in Dialogdlow console or inside the json file.
-* set the `PROJECT_ID parameter` to the created project ID.
 * then run `php artisan migrate` to create the database tables.
 * and finally create a user with a simple token to call the API using `php artisan generate:token`

  #### Testing The Setup
- to test the API, use any REST client to make a POST request to the end point `/sms` with the headers:
+ to test the API, use any REST client to make a POST request to the end point `/{AGENT_NAME}` for example:
+ `/coffee` for Coffee Agent.
+ `/banking` for Banking Agent.
+ with the headers:

  `authorization: Bearer YOUR_GENERATED_TOKEN_HERE`